 Sachenbacher-Stehle, who switched from cross-country to biathlon two years ago, competed in five events in Sochi but did not win any medals.
-Her best results were two fourth-place finishes, in the 12.5K mass start and the mixed relay.

 The IOC said in a statement that she was disqualified from the mass start and her entire team had its fourth-place finish in the mixed relay canceled out.